 She is Mexican through her mom, Norma Jean Verdugo.

 And turns out the Verdugos are quite famous in California.
 They were among the first European settlers of the Los Angeles area.
 And they were uber-wealthy.

 The Verdugos owned a ranch called San Rafael.
-The ranch was so big that the entire modern cities of Glendale, La Canada, and parts of LA stand on the ranch’s land.
+The ranch was so big that the entire modern cities of Glendale, La Canada, and parts of Los Angeles stand on the ranch’s land.

 Glendale is still sometimes called Verdugo City.
-And nearby, you can still visit the Verdugo Mountains, Verdugo Canyon, and the Verdugo Springs.
+And nearby you can visit the Verdugo Mountains, Verdugo Canyon, and the Verdugo Springs.

 In the 1980s the Nautical Heritage Museum at Dana Point decided to use Catherine’s image on one of their boats.

-They told the press they had chosen her for more than her good looks: “Catherine is a descendant of Southern California’s Verdugo family, and thus has a connection with historical California.”
+They told the press they had chosen Catherine for more than her good looks: “Catherine is a descendant of Southern California’s Verdugo family, and thus has a connection with historical California.”

 Catherine herself was born in Ohio, away from her Verdugo legacy.